mikeybeck/HackingScripts/_posts/2014-03-31-madspot-shell-script.md

 ---
 Madspot shell script.
 From the Madspot Security Team (madspot.net), or was the author Ikram Ali, as the script says?.
 You can find the Madspot Security Team website at pcbots.org.

-The Madspot shell is written in PHP, runs on both Linux and Windows serves, and provides the following features:
+The Madspot shell is written in PHP, runs on both Linux and Windows servers, and provides the following features:

   * Process List
   * Eval